-We may collect data about you through a variety of different methods including:
+We may collect data from and about you through a variety of different methods including:

-- advertising networks such as Google and Facebook based outside the EU;
+advertising networks such as Google and Facebook based outside the UK;

-- Contact, Financial and Transaction Data from providers of technical, payment and delivery services which may be based outside the EU.
+Contact, Financial and Transaction Data from providers of technical, payment and delivery services which may be based outside the UK.

 We will only use your personal data when legally permitted.
 The most common uses of your personal data are: